 Pan De Peace! is a short slice-of-life anime based on a 4koma manga.
-The story follows a group of high school girls that became friends over their mutual love of bread and other baked treats.
+Its story follows a group of high school girls that became friends over their mutual love of bread and other baked treats.
 Among them is a small girl who, despite being fifteen, looks much younger, almost like an elementary student.
 Because of her tininess and her appearance, everyone fawns over her.
 Can you blame them, though?
 Look at her!
 This adorable girl’s name is…

 Sakura Noa: An Adorable Bread Loli

 This post is character spotlight and an appreciation post for Noa.
 Because Pan de Peace! was such a short anime, it did not receive a lot of attention.
 On top of this, people thought it was just another cute-girls-doing-cute-things anime with no depth.
 While it wasn’t particularly deep or innovative, I really enjoyed this show.
 And therefore, it needs some exposure, along with its most adorable character.

 I have a particular affinity for loli characters.
 And when I say this, I mean that I love their adorableness.
 And other than overwhelming cuteness, I like them because I can personally relate to them.
 I am basically a real life one.
 I am in my 20’s and yet I am frequently mistaken for a teenager, sometimes even younger.
 I have experienced first hand the pain that lolis go through.